enyim/Memcached2/README.md

 ## Locator

-Implement the INodeLocator interface to define how the items (keys) are mapped to the Memcached servers in the cluster.
+Implement the `INodeLocator` interface to define how the items (keys) are mapped to the Memcached servers in the cluster.

-The default `DefaultNodeLocator` uses Ketama consistent hashing with [Murmurhash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3) as its hash function.
+The default `DefaultNodeLocator` uses Ketama consistent hashing with a [Murmurhash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3) hash function.

 ## ReconnectPolicyFactory